A place where children grow, harvest, prepare and share

-- Encourage fun, flavour and texture through experiences that engage all the senses.
+- Creating fun learning experiences that engage all the senses

-- Model good food choices without resorting to pyramids or labels of 'healthy' or 'unhealthy'.
+- Modelling good food choices without using the labels of 'healthy' or 'unhealthy'

-- Expand culinary horizons, presenting cultural differences as fascinating rather than strange.
+- Expanding culinary horizons, presenting cultural differences as fascinating rather than strange.

-At Majura all students from K-6 have the opportunity to participate in this program.
+All children from Years 3 to 6 have the opportunity to participate in this program.
 A weekly session is allocated in the term timetable with different year levels attending each term.
 The sessions are week about, either in the garden or in the kitchen.
-Parent volunteers are encouraged to come and assist in order to get the most out of each session.
+Parent volunteers are encouraged to come and assist so students to get the most out of each session.

-For more information please visit the Majura Kitchen Garden website.
+For more information and recipes please visit the Majura Kitchen Garden website.